Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

 \subsection{Searching through a PCA projection is associated with more exploration}

 To further understand BayesOpt performance in our spaces, we examine how much exploration occurs; that is, how much of the space is probed by the search.
-We attempt to quantify the amount of exploration that occurs throughout a BayesOpt run through four lenses: (1) the amount of the latent space a BayesOpt run spans, which we estimate using the hypervolume of the sampled points (2) the variance in objective scores sampled; (3) the distance from the oracle SVR's training set; and (4) the total path length of the sampled points.
+We quantify the amount of exploration that occurs throughout a BayesOpt run through four lenses: (1) the amount of the total latent space (input) a BayesOpt run spans, which we estimate using the hypervolume of the sampled points; (2) the amount of the scores (output) a BayesOpt run spans, which we estimate using the variance in objective scores sampled and (3) the distance from the oracle SVR's training set; and (4) the amount of the relevant latent space (relevant input) a BayesOpt run spans, which we estimate using{, which we estimate} the total path length of the sampled points.
 We first characterize the exploration and then assess its relationship with exploitation as previously quantified by achieved best scores.

 We compute the hypervolume of the input points sampled in each BayesOpt run, which is essentially a measure of the extent to which we explore different objective function inputs.
 The hypervolume was computed using the pygmo python package \cite{Biscani2020_pygmo_hypervolumes}; it computes the hypervolume of a set of points compared to a reference point; to choose our reference point, we used the corner of the search box with maximum value in each dimension ($10$ in each dimension).
 When looking at the distribution of resulting hypervolumes, we observe more hypervolume is explored on average when optimizing in a PCA search space compared to the high-dimensional search space; the PCA distribution (Fig.~\ref{fig:exploration-histograms}a orange) is shifted to the right of the high-dimensional search space distribution (Fig.~\ref{fig:exploration-histograms}a, blue), with $\mu_{PCA, HV} = 1.1 \cdot 10^{-17} > 0.55 \cdot 10^{-17} = \mu_{Id, HV}$.
 This suggests that a broader slice (about 50\% more) of the underlying high-dimensional latent space was explored despite the PCA runs being confined to a subspace of it.